Edit PDFs with natural-language instructions using the nano-pdf CLI.

 72%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-A concise and well-structured skill that provides a clear example command for using nano-pdf.
+A concise and well-structured skill that provides a clear example command for the nano-pdf tool.
 However, it falls short on actionability by not covering installation, additional flags/options, or concrete validation steps.
-The page-numbering ambiguity note weakens confidence rather than providing a definitive answer.
+The page-numbering ambiguity and vague 'sanity-check' advice weaken the workflow clarity.

 Suggestions